List of Neighbours characters introduced in 2021: Britney Barnes

 Britney walks into Harold's Café and sees David Tanaka, Aaron Brennan and Harlow Robinson (Jemma Donovan) talking together and looking after Isla Tanaka-Brennan.
 Britney sits down at a nearby table and listens in on their conversation.
 On Father's Day, Britney continues to stalk David, Aaron and Isla in the Lassiter's complex.
 After taking a photo, she approaches them and tells them that she could not help but notice how cute their daughter is.
 Later, Britney visits The Flamingo Bar and asks Roxy Willis (Zima Anderson) if the upcoming Shorts and Briefs Film Festival is family-friendly, to which Roxy says it is.
 Britney then breaks into 32 Ramsay Street and holds one of Isla's favourite toys.
 As a series of fireworks go off at the end of the film festival, David and Aaron become distracted and Britney snatches Isla out of their car without them noticing.
 Constable Levi Canning (Richie Morris) finds Britney and her baby in the Erinsborough Community Centre, where she reveals that the baby is hers.

-Nicolette Stone (Charlotte Chimes) returns to Erinsborough with David and Aaron's real baby, Isla Tanaka-Brennan (Axelle Austin; also Finn), and explains everything.
+Nicolette returns to Erinsborough with David and Aaron's real baby, Isla Tanaka-Brennan (Axelle Austin; also Finn), and explains everything.
 Britney fell pregnant with Leo Tanaka's child after they got together in New York City.
 Britney came to Erinsborough to tell Leo and attended an antenatal class, where she met Nicolette.
 Nicolette and Britney became good friends and Nicolette found out that Britney's child is Leo Tanaka's, who is the uncle of the baby Nicolette was carrying.
 Britney went to tell Leo that she is pregnant at his vineyard and saw him kissing Chloe Brennan (April Rose Pengilly), so ran off.
 Britney left for Canberra with Nicolette and had her baby, but began experiencing post-natal depression.
 Britney allowed Nicolette to give her baby to Paul Robinson (Stefan Dennis), who thought Britney's baby was Nicolette's.